“It’s a crisis born of malevolence, made worse by incompetence. And every day, those families are paying the price.”

 “You can’t [fix] it through an executive order.”

 Everything revolves around the 1997 Flores v.
 Reno Settlement Agreement, commonly referred to as the Flores Agreement.
 A settlement is a resolution between two parties in a legal dispute.
-(If the government is involved, it sets precedent and carries the weight of law.)
+If the government is involved, the resolution sets precedent and carries the weight of law.
 In the Flores Agreement, the two parties were Jenny Lisette Flores (an unaccompanied 15-year-old girl from El Salvador) et al. and Attorney General Janet Reno.
-This settlement puts limits on the government’s ability to detain children, and orders minors to be placed in the least-restrictive environment possible.
+This settlement puts limits on the government’s ability to detain children, and it orders minors to be placed in the least-restrictive environment possible.
 A 2016 supplemental determination clarified that children cannot be confined to family detention facilities beyond 20 days.

-Until President Trump backed down, he tried to blame his policy on the “Democrat (sic) law,” the Flores Agreement settled during the (Democratic) Clinton administration.
-He said the problem of family separation could not be fixed by executive order.
-Critical thinkers and most people who were once children weren’t buying it.
+Until President Trump backed down, he tried to blame his policy on the “Democrat law,” the Flores Agreement settled during the (Democratic) Bill Clinton administration.
+Donald said the problem of family separation could not be fixed by executive order.
+Experts and most people who were once children weren’t buying it.

 Evangelicals Finally Speak Up